 What are integrated care systems?

 ICSs are part of a fundamental shift in the way the health and care system is organised.
-Following several decades during which the emphasis was on organisational autonomy and the separation of commissioners and providers, ICSs depend instead on collaboration and a focus on places and local populations as the driving forces for improvement.
-Despite being effectively mandated by NHS England and NHS Improvement, ICSs and STPs are currently voluntary partnerships as they have no basis in legislation and no formal powers or accountabilities.
+Following several decades during which the emphasis was on organisational autonomy, competition and the separation of commissioners and providers, ICSs depend instead on collaboration and a focus on places and local populations as the driving forces for improvement.
+They have grown out of sustainability and transformation partnerships (STPs) – local partnerships formed in 2016 to develop long-term plans for the future of health and care services in their area.

-Why are integrated care systems needed?
+Why are ICSs needed?

 The NHS was set up primarily to provide episodic treatment for acute illness, but it now needs to deliver joined-up support for growing numbers of older people and people living with long-term conditions.
-As a result, the NHS needs to work differently by providing more care in people’s homes and the community, and breaking down barriers between services.
+As a result, the NHS and its partners need to work differently by providing more care in people’s homes and the community and breaking down barriers between services.
 ICSs are the latest in a long line of initiatives aiming to address this by integrating care across local areas.

 Systems, places, neighbourhoods